angrykoala/wendigo/README.md

 **not.text(selector, expected, msg)**
 Asserts that no element matching the given selector matches the expected text.
+If expected is an array, no element in it should match any element with given selector

 ```js
 await browser.assert.not.text("p", "This text doesn't exists");